SpongePowered/SpongeDocs/source/preparing/git.rst

 Mac
 ~~~

-There are a couple of ways to install Git on Mac OS X.
+There are a couple of ways to install Git on macOS.

 The easiest method is to install Xcode Command Line Tools.